 - Long-Term: Improve your website’s mobile performance.
 It’ll only get more important, so the better you optimize your site for mobile commerce the better off you will be long term.

-Note, if you’re running Flexible Bid Strategies in AdWords, they will not optimize your device bid adjustments.
-If using automated bidding in AdWords is a key strategy for you (like it is for me) then making sure you’re on top of your device bid adjustments is key.
+Note, if you’re running Flexible Bid Strategies in Google Ads, they will not optimize your device bid adjustments.
+If using automated bidding in Google Ads is a key strategy for you (like it is for me) then making sure you’re on top of your device bid adjustments is key.